suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.

 A core concept of the SUIT manifest specification are commands.
 Commands are either conditions or directives used to define the required behavior.
-Conceptually, a sequence of commands is like a script but the used language is tailored to the use with firmware/software updates and secure boot.
+Conceptually, a sequence of commands is like a script but the used language is tailored to software updates and secure boot.

 The available commands support simple steps, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
 By using these steps in different orders and changing the parameters they use, a broad range of use cases can be supported.
 The SUIT manifest uses this observation to heavily optimize metadata for consumption by constrained devices.

 While the SUIT manifest is informed by and optimized for firmware update and secure boot use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only those use cases.
-Other use cases can, for example, be found in the context of Trusted Execution Environment Provisioning (TEEP) {{I-D.ietf-teep-architecture}}.
+Other use cases include the management of trusted applications in a Trusted Execution Environment (TEE), see {{I-D.ietf-teep-architecture}}.

 #  Conventions and Terminology